 10 weeks isn't very long to learn the depths of user experience design, but it is a great way to learn the basics through deliberate practice and quickly master the foundations of UX.

-“If they knew how to make it that intuitive, they wouldn’t have called you.”—Robert Hoekman
+“If they knew how to make it that intuitive, they wouldn’t have called you.”

 At General Assembly, some of the most motivated and focused students come through the program to change careers and become UX designers.
 While my time is often spent guiding students away from a hyper-focus on visual design, I also spend a lot of time helping students develop the skills necessary to think critically through problems and solutions.

-As UX designers, we have to explain how to design an experience that is fast or easy, and we have to have some way of identifying that criteria from a user's perspecive.
-Not only is this important to articulating one's design rationale, it's critical to planning and designing successful products.
+As UX designers, we have to explain how to design an experience that is fast or easy, and we have to have some way of identifying that criteria from a user's perspective.
+Not only is this important to articulating one's design rationale, but it's also critical to planning and designing successful products.
 (Easier said than done, I know...)

 Students seem to avoid being specific because it seems superfluous, and therefore a "waste of time."
 Becoming specific is related to the point above, on deliberate practice.
 Often, I will observe students skip steps yet struggle when they get into digital tools, like SketchApp.
 They think they are slowed down by the software!

 It's amazing to see, even in something as simple as a context scenario, but when I have students go back and add more detail, to slow down enough to be specific, I can see the eyes sparkle and ideas come alive.
 When students get more specific, everything else starts to flow.